-You simply can’t compare your life accurately to another’s because you can’t know what they’re going through or have been through in the past.
+You simply can’t compare your life accurately to another’s because you can’t know what they’re going through or have been through.
 Your journey is your own.

 - It makes us want more, more, more: Imagine you’re pulling out of your driveway when you see that your neighbor across the street pulls up to their house in your dream car.
 It’s beautiful, brand new, and to your exact specifications.
 They wave to you and point at the car, “My new car!”

 You smile and wave and then pull away, burning with jealousy.
 Why have they got what you want?
 How did they get it?
-You look around at your car and notice all the things you don’t like about it that you appreciated the day before.
+You look around at your car and notice everything you don’t like about it that you appreciated the day before.
 Suddenly, you’re not satisfied with what you’ve got.

 It’s easy in our modern world to think about what others have because we can see what they have just by opening a social media app.
 A short 5-minute wait for a dentist appointment can turn into 5 minutes of comparisonitis while you scroll through other people’s best moments.

-So, how do we avoid comparisonitis when it’s such an easy trap to fall into?
+So, how do we avoid comparisonitis when it’s such an easy trap?